beheyx/beverage-catalog/README.md

 This program contains 4 microservices.
 All are communicated via ZeroMQ

-Make sure you read both README.md (one in beverage_project and one in beverage_search)
+Make sure you read both README.md (one in beverage-project and one in beverage_search)

 The beverage_search folder comes from another repo: https://github.com/kapustindev/cs-361-beverage-search-ms